 The 4 Step Fastrack to Sobriety.
 A freely available alternative sobriety method to traditional 12 step programs.

-Originally written in 1996 when the author had three years of sobriety, now from the perspective of twenty three alcohol free years.
+Originally written in 1996 when the author had three years of sobriety, now from the perspective of twenty five alcohol free years.

 A simple, straight forward method that provides a framework from which you can build your new life in sobriety.

 THE FOUR-STEP FASTRACK TO SOBRIETY (take and use or share freely- Do not attempt to sell this information in whole or in part)

 The Fastrack method of quitting problem drinking provides the user with specific strategies to attain sobriety, while being as comfortable as possible in the process.
 The information in the Fastrack program is the result of personal exposure to and study of 12 step programs, disease and behavior based models, and extensive interviews with alcoholics, all over a 12-year period.

 The four steps involved are equally important, and need to be applied with the same intensity.